 Cell Biology: Structure of cell, cellular organelles and their structure and function, cell cycle, cell division, chromosomes, and chromatin structure.
 Eukaryotic gene organization and expression (Basic principles of signal transduction).
 Animal

-Anatomy and Physiology: Comparative physiology, the respiratory system, circulatory system, digestive system, nervous system, excretory system, the endocrine system, the reproductive system, skeletal system, osmoregulation.
+Anatomy and Physiology: Comparative Physiology: the respiratory system, circulatory system, digestive system, nervous system, excretory system, the endocrine system, the reproductive system, skeletal system, osmoregulation.

 Development Biology: Embryonic development, cellular differentiation, organogenesis, metamorphosis, the genetic basis of development, stem cells.